zendframework/zf2-documentation/docs/languages/en/in-depth-guide/first-module.rst

 above described default scheme.
 It is important to note that with this you can not only ship view files for your module but you can also overwrite view files from other modules.

 Reload your site now.
-Finally we are at a point where we see something different than an error display.
-Congratulations, not only have you created a simple "Hello World" kinda module, you also learned about many error messages and their sources.
+Finally we are at a point where we see something different than an error being displayed.
+Congratulations, not only have you created a simple "Hello World" style module, you also learned about many error messages and their causes.
 If we didn't exhaust you too much, continue with our QuickStart and let's create a module that actually does something.